A Quick Guide to Startup Funding

-The odds of being funded by Andreessen Horowitz is approximately 0.7%.
+The odds of being funded by Andreessen Horowitz are approximately 0.7%.

-Marc Andreessen (founding partner of Venture Capital firm Andreessen Horowitz or a16z) recently provided an interesting breakdown of the odds of a startup receiving funding from his firm in an interview at Stanford Graduate Business School.
+Marc Andreessen (founding partner of Venture Capital firm Andreessen Horowitz) recently provided an interesting breakdown of the odds of a startup receiving funding from his firm in an interview at Stanford Graduate Business School.

 In the interview, Andreessen explains that there are approximately 4,000 startups a year that are seeking to raise venture capital funding.

-Of the 4,000 startups looking for funding, a16z looks at about 3,000 per year, mostly coming from inbound interest.
+Of the 4,000 startups looking for funding, they look at about 3,000 per year, mostly coming from inbound interest.
 That number breaks down to looking at approximately 12 opportunities per day (50 weeks per year, 5 days per week).

 In the end, they invest in about 20 startups each year (0.7%).

-Since there are 4,000 companies looking for funding, that translates to odds of 5.0% (better than the odds of being funded by a16z specifically).
+Since there are 4,000 companies looking for funding, that translates to odds of 5.0%.

-Of the 200 per that are funded by top VC’s, only 15 startups will generate nearly all of the economic return.
-The rest will either to go zero or limp along without generating much return.
+Of the 200 that are funded by top VCs, 15 of those startups will generate nearly all of the economic return.
+The rest will either go to zero or limp along without generating much return.

-Therefore, even top VC’s tank over half their deals, and thus they have to be so careful, and are so paranoid about being wrong.
+Therefore, even the top VCs tank over half their deals.
+Thus, they have to be very careful and are somewhat paranoid about being wrong.

-The 3 qualities they look for in startup are:
+The three qualities they look for in a startup are:

 These criteria are quite logical.
 If the market is too small, it doesn’t matter how great the product or service is, it just won’t have a big impact.
-If the technology is too similar to other competitors then the odds of breaking away from the pack are low.
-Finally, without incredible people, neither of the other two criteria matter.
+If the technology is too similar to other competitors, then the odds of breaking away from the pack are low.
+Finally, without incredible people, neither of the other two criteria matters.